 Generation Girl wiki <—Click Here

 You know what made it really obvious they don’t read their own literature?
 Conan O’Brian, host of the Conan O’Brian Show, visited American Girl Place in Los Angeles.
 He was talking to one of the employees there about Kit.
 Conan asked about her story.
 You know what story the employee told him about?
 The story from the Kit Kittredge: An American Girl movie.
 It became evident that he never read the books.
 He stated, “In Kit’s story, her father goes away to Chicago to find work.”
 That never happened in the CORE series!
 FACEPALM TIME!
+It’s odd for someone who supposedly knows about American Girl to mention the movie before the book series.
 Any fan knows that the Kit movie was NOTHING like the book series.
 In fact, Kit’s movie deviated the most from the main plot out of ALL of the movies!
 If fans know this, how much more-so should an employee?
 It was a shame to watch.
 I can’t even take that worker seriously as an employee.
 I couldn’t wrap my mind around it.
 This man has been working for American Girl all this time and doesn’t know the actual story behind Kit?

 The plot is deviated the most when Mattel is losing money and fresh out of ideas.
 They have to swerve around the character traits to pull something new out of their hats.